PySimpleGUI/PySimpleGUI/docs/index.md

 All of your PySimpleGUI programs will utilize one of these 2 design patterns depending on the type of window you're implementing.

-## Pattern 1 - Read into list or dictionary (**The Most Common** Pattern)
+## Pattern 1 - "One-shot Window" - Read into list or dictionary (**The Most Common** Pattern)

-This will be the most common pattern you'll follow if you are not using an "event loop" (not reading the window multiple times)
+This will be the most common pattern you'll follow if you are not using an "event loop" (not reading the window multiple times).
+The window is read and closes.

 It's unusual to assign the values returned from the read call directly into user variables.
 Usually the variables are grouped together into a list or dictionary of multiple return values.